 First things first, you need to find the top, money-making products on Amazon.
 After all, you don’t want to be stuck with a product that is barely making any sales, do you?
-You want items that are selling like hot-cakes, generating a sizable number of orders every day and bringing in a good chunk of revenue.
+You want items that are selling like hot cakes, generating a sizeable number of orders every day and bringing in a good chunk of revenue.
 It is a win-win situation for you and your supplier!

 Ideally, the product’s historical trends should be something like this:

 Notice that on average, this product received roughly 60 – 70 orders every day, while its average daily revenue was around $2,600.
 These are the kind of figures that you should target to find that ideal product.

 The second step in your Amazon drop shipping plan is to find a supplier for your products.
 And by a supplier, we mean a legitimate, honest wholesaler who understands the concept of drop shipping and isn’t out there to take your money.

 You see, many wholesalers will demand a monthly fee or place a minimum order size for you to do business with them.
 This goes against the whole idea of drop shipping where the point is to get things done with minimal investment.

 Start with a Simple Google Search.
 However, you may have to do quite a bit of research here to find a supplier who specializes in your niche/product.
 The best thing to do is to gather a list of 10-15 different suppliers and contact each and every one of them to get quotations and understand their terms and requirements.